 Now, project statuses show at a high level how a project is progressing toward completion.
 But, what they don’t show is what specific steps have been completed to get the project to that state.

 This is where having your team use checklists can be useful.
-While using checklists isn’t necessarily core to executing agile processes correctly, nor part of its guidelines by any means, they remain a useful tool that CoSchedule’s marketing team swears by.
+While using checklists isn’t necessarily core to executing agile processes correctly, they remain a useful tool that CoSchedule’s marketing team swears by.

 To create a checklist for each type of project your team executes, follow these steps:

-Then, map these out to a checklist you can create using a spreadsheet:
+Then, map these out to a checklist (using a spreadsheet, Evernote, or another tool).

-Alternately, CoSchedule supports checklist creation using Tasks and Task Templates.
+Alternately, CoSchedule supports checklist creation using Tasks (available on all plans) and Task Templates (available on Growth, Professional, and Enterprise Work Organizer and Marketing Suite plans—see details).
 Lists of tasks can be created for each project individually, or they can be built using templates that can be applied to projects automatically (without having to recreate them each time).

-You can also set task approvals for steps that need to be reviewed by a manager before confirming they’re complete.
+You can also set task approvals (available on Professional and Enterprise Work Organizer and Marketing Suite plans—see details) for steps that need to be reviewed by a manager before confirming they’re complete.

 Over time, you might start to catch inefficiencies or common snags in your workflow.
-Rather than live with those problems, take the time to unravel frequent roadblocks and issues.
+Rather than live with those problems, take the time to unravel frequent roadblocks.
 There’s always room for improvement, and agile works best when approached with this mindset.

 If you find your team is constantly running into an issue, ask the following questions:

-To better visualize how this process works from start to finish, it might be helpful to take a walk through each step in a hypothetical workflow.
+To better visualize how this process works from start to finish, it’s helpful to walk through each step in a hypothetical workflow.

 For the sake of example, let’s say a marketing team is working on creating a piece of content for their company’s website.
-Their statuses for this type of project are:
+Their statuses for this project are:

-That’s a straightforward process for creating a piece of website content.
+That’s a straightforward series of project statuses for creating a piece of website content.
 To begin, a writer starts researching their topic and keywords they’ll use on the page.
-Using CoSchedule, they set the status to Draft, which helps others on the team know what phase the project is at:
+Using Custom Statuses in CoSchedule (available on Professional and Enterprise Content Organizer, Work Organizer, and Marketing Suite plans—see details), they set the status to Draft, which helps others on the team know what phase the project is at: